zenitysec/awesome-low-code/readme.md

 - [APEX (Oracle)](https://apex.oracle.com/en/platform/low-code/) - A Low Code development platform that enables you to build scalable, secure enterprise apps, with world-class features, that can be deployed anywhere.
 - [Salesforce Platform, prev.
 Force.com (Salesforce)](https://www.salesforce.com/products/platform) - Click, create, and ship from anywhere with Low Code.
 - [n8n](https://n8n.io/) - Workflow automation tool with many integrations and with fair-code license.
+- [DronaHQ](https://www.dronahq.com/?ref=github-gs) - Drag and drop low code platform to build internal apps for web as well as mobile.
 ### Business Process Management

 A Low Code Application Platform dedicated to streamlining business processes.
 These platforms enable business users to automate complicated business workflows and actions with no coding background by providing an easy to use drag & drop interface.
 Automations that are built in such platforms are usually built in an event-driven mode (triggers) around critical business processes.
 BPA can be consumed via a SaaS or an on-premises appliance.